The Importance of Grounding and Bonding

 The main reason for grounding in electrical systems is safety.
 Electrical equipment will often have a metal cabinet or case that might become electrically energized due to eventual insulation failure within the equipment.
 If that happens, then the equipment case could carry sufficient voltage that will give a substantial shock to anyone who touches it.
 To prevent this, any metallic part in an electrical appliance or equipment that could be accidentally energized is connected to a grounding electrode that eventually will be embedded in the earth, or to a building grounding system.
 This, essentially, is what grounding is.
 A conductive (metal) surface is said to be grounded when it is effectively connected to the earth.

 When a conductive surface is properly grounded, if it somehow becomes energized, then the electricity will be conducted to earth.
-This will create a short-circuit in the process, and immediately will trip the electric supply circuit breaker.
+This will create a short-circuit in the process.
+The intention is for the short-circuit to immediately trip the electric supply circuit breaker.
 With the circuit breaker tripped, there will be no dangerous voltage existing as a shock risk to anyone.
 For the circuit breaker to be reset and resume supplying electricity, the short-circuit problem would have to be resolved.

 Usually, the items in house or facility electric systems which are directly grounded through cables are the metallic cabinets of main circuit panels, main and sub-main breakers, hard-wired lamps, transformers, and distribution panels.
 Electrical appliances that must be plugged in receive their grounding when plugged into a 3-prong or grounded outlet.
 A typical outlet will have three ports: a ‘live’ or ‘hot’ port, a neutral port, and a ground port.
 The ground port on the outlet should be properly grounded (connected to the ground electrode or building grounding system).